pontem-network/liquidswap-widget/README.md

 ### Any other framework / lib.

-1) Make sure you added html tag 'liquidswap-widget' into app.
+1) Make sure you added html tag `liquidswap-widget` into app.
 ```html
 <liquidswap-widget></liquidswap-widget>
 ```

-2) Import loadWidget function from npm and run with passing html tag name in kebab case;
+2) Import `loadWidget` function from npm and run with passing html tag name in kebab case;

 ```js
 import { loadWidget } from '@pontem/liquidswap-widget';